The Rules & Guide-Lines Of ORa[c]tion

 - All Compound-Nouns Are Hyphenated

 - Infinitive fORms of verbs with the particle, “to” are Hyphenated. (to-Comprehend, to-Be’gin, to-Know, etc..)

 - Contractions are a product of Speech, and — beyond descriptive accounts, or artistic wORks — have no place in the written-fORm Of ORa[c]tion.
 As-such…

 - It’s Shall NEVER mean “It IS”.

-- It’s Shall Al’ways & In-ALL-Ways re’Present the possessive-fORm of the pro-Noun “It”… (this IS one-of-the biggest & most-glaring errors of The English Language.)
+- It’s Shall Al’ways & In-ALL-Ways re’Present the possessive-fORm of the pro-Noun “It”… (the fact that it IS-NOT this way in The English language IS one-of It’s biggest & most-glaring errors.)

 - I’m Be’comes “I AM”

 - He’s Be’comes: He IS